Kvitekvist/Auriel-s-Dream/README.md

 ### Removing the Modlist

-You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder.
-The easiest way to remove these, unless you know what files that is, is to do a clean install of Skyrim VR again.
-See [Clean Skyrim](#clean-skyrim)
+First, run the 2 programs in MO2 called "ENB" and "Essential Files", and toggle off all the options in the preset.
+You can now remove the MO2 folder and be done with it.

 # Changelog